Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 You can modify and copy the source files or sell these PCBs bare or populated as long as you respect the license terms (in brief, cite me).

-The PCBs proposed here are fully compatible the [Retrospy Pixel GameBoy Printer Emulator](https://retro-spy.com/product/pixel-gameboy-printer/) which is basically the [original Arduino emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) wrapped into the Retrospy software suite.
+The PCBs proposed here are fully compatible with the [Retrospy Pixel GameBoy Printer Emulator](https://retro-spy.com/product/pixel-gameboy-printer/) which is basically the [original Arduino emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) wrapped into the Retrospy software suite.
 The only difference is the 3D printed shell.
 RetroSpy Pixel Viewer and Retrospy firmware work like a charm with the boards proposed here.

 ![](/All_PCBs.jpg)
 (yes, it is very fancy in blue)